syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 Enable or disable the cell highlighting while hover over the heat map cells by using the  [`enableCellHighlighting`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~EnableCellHighlighting.html) property.

-> The cell highlighting only works in a SVG rendering mode.
+N> The cell highlighting only works in a SVG rendering mode.

 {% if page.publishingplatform == "aspnet-core" %}